front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

   clicksCounterByProductSKU(sku: String!): Int
 }
 ```
-However we feel it would have been less intuitive for frontend developers.
-It
+However, we feel it would have been less intuitive for front-end developers.
+On
-may seem more natural for people used to design relational databases or REST
+the other hand, it may seem more natural for developers familiar with designing
-APIs, but we recommend to try limiting as much as possible the number of
+relational databases or REST APIs.
+Still, we recommend limiting as much
-top-level queries in your projects to learn _thinking in GraphQL_.
+as possible the number of top-level queries in your projects to learn _thinking
+in GraphQL_.

 </blockquote>

-Then expose the schema using the `typeDefs` key of the module definition.
+Let's expose the schema using the `typeDefs` key of the module definition.
 We
 recommend to make the dependency to Magento’s Product module explicit by adding
 a `dependencies` key.
 Update the
 `my-module/server/modules/clicks-counters/index.js` entrypoint: